 The USCG Dock is located on the Mocks Bottom side of SIB (Figure 6-4), adjacent to the USCG Pier, and extending overwater (Figure 6-4).
-A cross-section of the USCG Dock is illustrated in Figure 6-6.
+A cross section of the USCG Dock is illustrated in Figure 6-6.
 The USCG Dock is in use as a floating dock for small vessel deployment (Table 2-2).
 The structure was built in 1974 and is 50 years old.
 The estimated remaining service life is 30 to 40 years.
 The structure condition is fair (Table 6-3).
 The USCG Dock is positioned over a bank with slopes ranging from 2H:1V to nearly flat (Figure 6-6), indicating slopes in the caution zone and armored with rip rap.
-The potential impact of the RA construction on USCG Dock is low although it would be impacted by added loads on the structure (due to remedial technology assignment) (Table 6-4).
+The potential impact of the RA construction on USCG Dock is low since the floating dock guide piles only support lateral loads from the floats and do not support vertical structural loads.
+Additional lateral loads on the piles (due to remedial technology assignment) will need to be considered during the RD.